Incogdino/pdfix/README.md

 PDFix is different in a way that:

-1. Security First: Unlike online tools, PDFix processes your files entirely offline, ensuring that your sensitive documents never leave your computer.
+1. **Security First**: Unlike online tools, PDFix processes your files entirely offline, ensuring that your sensitive documents never leaves your computer or gets uploaded onto the internet.
 This eliminates the risk of exposure to data breaches or malicious websites.

-2. Cost-Effective: PDFix is completely free and open-source, making PDF manipulation accessible to everyone.
+2. **Cost-Effective**: PDFix is completely free and open-source, making PDF manipulation accessible to everyone.

-3. Simplicity and Speed: Designed to be lightweight and intuitive, PDFix delivers fast performance without compromising on functionality.
+3. **Simplicity and Speed**: Designed to be lightweight and intuitive, PDFix delivers fast performance without compromising on functionality.
 Whether merging multiple PDFs or removing pages, the process is straightforward and efficient.

-4. Full Control: With PDFix, you’re in complete control of your files and workflow.
-No uploads, no waiting, no third-party interference—just seamless local processing.
+4. **Full Control**: With PDFix, you’re in complete control of your files and workflow.
+No uploads, no waiting, no third-party interference.

 PDFix safeguards your documents and empower you with a reliable and trustworthy tool for all your PDF needs.

+## Getting started

+To get started with using PDFix, check out the [Getting started](./contents/gettingStarted.md) page.

+Alternatively, you can visit the [PDFix homepage](https://incogdino.github.io/pdfix/) to learn more!